SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 The information one query can hold is as follow:
 - `Format As`: responded data should be formatted as provided.
 Options are:
     - `Time Series`: data is returned in time series format.
-    - `Table`: data is returned in table format for recent period (today) disregard requested period.
+    - `Table`: data is returned in table format for the most recent time frame in the requested period.
     - `Raw Table`: data is returned in table format.
 - `Legend`: name of query.
 It will be used as legend or part of legends if query is to retrieve multiple dataset.
 - `Data Provider`: area or application of destination system to retrieve data from.